nitishrai-21/employee-management/README.md

 employee management system

 The Project is build in laravel framework

+-------Go inside the project folder (example-app) and run the following to get the vendor folder--- -composer dump-autoload
+-composer install

 URL of the project : http://127.0.0.1:8000/api/employee/list

 ---- MySQL connect string----------